gantgarrett/100-days-of-code/log.md

 That would get me lots of traffic!
 So I need to learn how to deploy websites like ubersuggest and all of that stuff.

+### Day 6: July 22nd, 2019

+**Today's Progress:**

+Tried installing Flask and Django but I am running into roadblocks.

+It will have to be for another day because I am sicker than swine right now.
+Head ache and such.

+But learning and trouble shooting is all I can ask for on this one.